Dragonarlo/Arlodragon/README.md

 ## License

-The WhatsApp Bot Zokou is released under the [MIT License](https://opensource.org/licenses/MIT).
+The WhatsApp Bot 𝙳𝚛𝚊𝚐𝚘𝚗-𝚊𝚒 is released under the [MIT License](https://opensource.org/licenses/MIT).

 Enjoy the diverse features of the WhatsApp Bot Zokou to enhance your conversations and make your WhatsApp experience more interesting!